A Guide To Sustainable Travel

 For a long time, just the mention of sustainable travel has drawn sighs and eye rolls from so many globetrotters.
 Conjuring images of bearded hippies strumming guitars over a campfire, or naturist yogis going on about the energies of Mother Earth, it's been seen as something of a joke.
 We're here to say – no more!

-Just check out this guide to sustainable travel and you'll see that moving around the globe responsibly isn't about cultivating your locks, choosing quinoa whenever it's on the menu and forgoing lux hotels for rustic campsites or eco-farms (though, those can be quite the adventure on their own!)
+Instead, you'll see that moving around the globe responsibly isn't about cultivating your locks, choosing quinoa whenever it's on the menu and dismissing luxury hotels for rustic campsites or eco-farms (though, those can be quite the adventure on their own!)

 You'll see that it's about a whole mindset, a way of being and living.
 You'll see that sustainable travel is intimately wrapped up with your outlook on life and our place as humans within it.
 It's about giving back and enjoying the planet you have with a mind for the generations that will come after you.
 You'll also see that it's starting to work.